OfficeDev/Microsoft-Teams-Samples/samples/tab-stage-view/nodejs/Readme.md

 - Go to [Outlook on the web](https://outlook.office.com/mail/)and sign in using your dev tenant account.

-**On the side bar, select More Apps.
+**On the tool bar on top, select Apps icon.
 Your sideloaded app title appears among your installed apps**

 ![InstallOutlook](Images/InstallOutlook.png)